 \subsubsection{Grid search approach}

-In their continued exploration of bias mitigation, \cite{agarwal2018exponen} demonstrate an intriguing possibility when the sensitive variable is binary.
-In this context, the pursuit of the optimal solution can be transformed into the challenge of selecting the most suitable hyperparameters.
-The binary case necessitates the identification of two parameters, one for each constraint.
-Importantly, these parameters are interconnected through an equation, as elaborated in \cite{agarwal2018exponen}.
+In their exploration of bias mitigation, \cite{agarwal2018exponen} highlight an intriguing possibility when the sensitive variable is binary.
+In this context, selecting the most suitable hyperparameters becomes crucial, transforming the pursuit of the optimal solution into a challenge of identifying two interconnected parameters through an equation.

-However, in the continuous case, a grid search methodology becomes instrumental for uncovering suboptimal solutions to the aforementioned inequality.
-In scenarios where the exponentiated gradient method fails to converge for a given value of $\zeta$, or computational time becomes prohibitively long, grid search offers an alternative approach.
-It allows for the systematic exploration of specific or random regions within the solution space, making it possible to identify a solution within a predefined time frame.
+However, in the continuous case, a grid search methodology becomes vital for uncovering suboptimal solutions to the inequality mentioned earlier.
+When the exponentiated gradient method fails to converge for a given value of $\zeta$ or computational time becomes prohibitive, grid search offers an alternative.
+It systematically explores specific or random regions within the solution space, identifying a solution within a predefined time frame.